apify/rag-web-browser/README.md

 # 🌐 RAG Web Browser

+This Actor provides web browsing functionality for AI and LLM applications, acting as a cloud-based Web browser, similarly to Web browsing feature in ChatGPT.
+It allows you to perform search Google, scrape web pages, and extract text content.
-This Actor provides web browsing functionality for AI and LLM applications, similar to Web browser in ChatGPT.
-It queries Google Search for a specific phrase, then crawls web pages from the top search results, cleans the HTML, and converts it to text or Markdown.
+When you enter a search phrase it queries Google Search, then crawls web pages from the top search results, cleans the HTML, and converts it to text or Markdown.
+If you enter a specific URL, the Actor retrieves content directly from that URL.
-The resulting text can then be injected into prompts and retrieval augmented generation (RAG) pipelines, to provide your LLM application with up-to-date context from the web.
+The extracted text can then be injected into prompts and retrieval augmented generation (RAG) pipelines, to provide your LLM application with up-to-date context from the web.

 ## Main features